SC-Develop/SCD-MessageCenter/README.md

 ## How to install and compile: demo example with complete project source code

-- Download or clone project.<br>
+- Download or clone project.
 To clone project, at prompt type:
 ```
 $ git clone https://github.com/sc-develop/SCD_MC.git
 ```